EquiMed logo.

 Description

-Horses are susceptible to several kinds of mange caused by four species of mite.
-Leg or foot mange is caused by the Chorioptes bovis mite and usually is found below the hocks and knees, although an infected animal may have mange in other areas.
-The mites live on the surface of the skin, and their bites produce scabs, crusts, lesions, and hair loss.
-In some cases, leg mange may resemble greasy heel.
-Mange gets worse during winter time as the hair or feathers thicken.
+Horses are susceptible to several kinds of mange caused by different species of mites.
+Leg or foot mange is caused by the Chorioptes bovis mite and usually is found below the hocks and knees, although an infected animal may have mange on other areas of the legs and body.

 Some horses appear to be allergic to the mites and even a few mites create havoc on these horses.
 Other horses are asymptomatic and will act as carriers, creating new infestations later when the mites gain access to other horses.
-A veterinarian or a veterinary dermatologist with knowledge of equine skin diseases will be able to sample affected areas and assess the skin for the presence and type of mite.

 If leg mange is not treated promptly, the skin can become infected with bacteria or ringworm.
 Mange mites can infest humans, so care should be taken to wash thoroughly after contact with infected animals and to make sure the mites don't transfer to clothing or equipment.